INVEST-flagship/dd_ident/README.md

 ## Load functions

-Clone the repository from <https://github.com/davgyl/dd_ident.git> and load the functions from the R-scripts.
+Clone the repository and load the functions from the R-scripts.

 ``` r
 source("R/01_load_pkgs.R")